 East Texas LHWCA Attorneys

-Representing Injured Workers in Beaumont, Tyler, Longview, Port Arthur & Beyond
+Fighting for Injured Workers in Beaumont, Tyler, Longview & Port Arthur

 The U.S. Coast Guard (USCG) is responsible for investigating reportable marine casualties and serious marine accidents.
 Per their research, over 15,000 USCG reported cases were unresolved—suggesting that maritime accidents happen frequently without being investigated or prevented.
 Accidents occur frequently because longshoremen and harbor workers have to use heavy, complex machinery—increasing the risk of serious injury or contact with harmful chemicals.
 Thankfully, longshoremen and harbor workers have legal rights if they suffer injuries on the job.